-They a very easy to plant, which also makes it perfect for individuals who are just starting to decorate using hanging plants in their bedroom.
+They a very easy to plant, which also makes them perfect for individuals who are just starting to decorate using hanging plants in their bedroom.
 Spider Plants are perfect for a sunny bedroom (or any room that offers plenty of natural sunlight.)
 Spider plants will brighten up any space used for relaxation, making it one of the best hanging plants for your bedroom.
 We have one in our guest bathroom because it gets plenty of light and loves the humidity.

 Senecio rowleyanus, commonly known as string of pearls, is a creeping, perennial, succulent vine of the family Asteraceae.
-String of Pearls plant are just plain cute.
+String of Pearls plant is just plain cute.
 They like to be near the window with strong natural light for a few hours a day and then indirect light for the rest of the day.

-During the growing seasons (spring and summer) you can keep the soil moist, but during the winter it needs significantly less water.
+During the growing seasons (spring and summer) you can keep the soil moist, but during the winter, it needs significantly less water.
 If you see that its leaves are flattening, it needs more water.
-It’s leaves should resemble perfectly round balls, or “pearls.”
+Its leaves should resemble perfectly round balls, or “pearls.”

 This plant grows incredibly fast and is sometimes considered evasive – but I love it so much!
-As it grows and matures it will start to hang over the edge of the hanging planter.
-I have mine in our bay window in the foyer and it has started growing up the window.
+As it grows and matures, it will start to hang over the edge of the hanging planter.
+I have mine in our bay window in the foyer, and it has started growing up the window.

-Succulents in general are an excellent way to add character to any bedroom.
+Succulents, in general, are an excellent way to add character to any bedroom.
 We have so many scattered throughout our home in our bathrooms, living room, foyer, sunroom, and even in our kitchen.
 Succulents come in a large variety of shapes, sizes, and colors so they can work in nearly any room in your home!

-I love this specific succulent because of the braided pattern it makes as it grows AND because of it’s nickname, Burro’s Tail.
+I love this specific succulent because of the braided pattern it makes as it grows AND because of its nickname, Burro’s Tail.